morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 -----

 [7] Realtek WiFi 6 chip based adapters are mostly multi-state adapters meaning that they have a Windows driver onboard.
 This can cause problems for Linux users so I recommend you search for adapters that are single-state (no Windows driver onboard).
 However, it can be a challenge to find single-state adapters that use the Realtek WiFi 6 chips at this time so I recommend that you consult The Plug and Play List for best results.
-Testing has shown that adapter with the rtl8952/32cu chips are particularly problematic.
+Testing has shown that adapters with the rtl8952/32cu chips are particularly problematic.